Halloween is all about the candy.

 It was way more expensive than anything I could have bought, but it was sure fun.

-There was a huge Halloween party at my husband’s work one year.
+There was a huge Halloween party at my husband’s work on base one year.

 Our kids like family costume themes.